Decentralized Finance (DeFi): DappRadar’s Ultimate Guide

 Liquidity is the ease with which you can change your crypto to fiat currency or another asset without affecting its price.

 A liquidity pool is a crowd-sourced pool of cryptocurrencies or tokens locked into a smart contract within a particular dapp that is used to facilitate trades between the assets on a decentralized exchange (DEX).
+Moreover, a DEX is useless without liquidity as it cannot facilitate transactions at reasonable rates.

 Understanding liquidity providers